-As a performer Robert has played with the Illinois Symphony Orchestra, Heartland Festival Orchestra, Champaign-Urbana Symphony Orchestra, Sinfonia da Camera Chamber Orchestra, Urbana Pops Orchestra and Iron Post Jazz Orchestra.
-He has been a soloist with Millikin University's Wind Ensemble (2019), Illinois Wesleyan University’s Wind Ensemble (2018), the University of Illinois Summer Band (2017 and 2016), and Brigham Young University-Idaho’s Symphony Band at the 2014 CBDNA conference in Reno, Nevada with the BYU-Idaho Faculty Brass Quintet.
-Robert was a member of the BYU-Idaho Faculty Brass Quintet from 2013-2014.
-Robert has also performed alongside jazz artists Chip Stephens, Glenn Wilson, Jeff Halsey, Jim Pugh, John Clayton, Ernie Watts and Doc Severinsen.
-In both 2019 and 2018 he was a featured soloist and clinician at Illinois Wesleyan University’s Jazz Festival, and in the summer 2019 Robert arranged and recorded the horn section parts for gospel, R&B and soul artist Julius Adams.
-Robert has also recorded with the Afro Caribbean Jazz Collective (NEW CD RELEASED in September 2019) and Indy rock, soul guitarist and vocalist Dan Hubbard on his latest CD Attention released May 2019.
-Robert can also be heard on the CD Astral Canticle released April 2015 under Nimbus Records with the University of Illinois Symphony Orchestra as co-principal and section trumpet.
+Previous performance engagements include being a substitute with the Wheeling Symphony Orchestra (regular 2nd/3rd trumpet sub from 2021-present), extra with the Pittsburgh Ballet Theatre Orchestra, extra with the Pittsburgh Symphony Orchestra, second trumpet in the Millikin-Decatur Symphony Orchestra (2019-2020), member of Sycamore Brass (2018-2020), founding member of the Afro-Caribbean Jazz Collective and Iron Post Jazz Orchestra, and substitute with the Heartland Festival Orchestra, Illinois Symphony Orchestra, Champaign-Urbana Symphony Orchestra, Sinfonia da Camera Chamber Orchestra, and Urbana Pops Orchestra.
+Dr. Sears has been a featured soloist with West Virginia University's Wind Symphony (2022), Millikin University's Wind Ensemble (2019), Illinois Wesleyan University’s Wind Ensemble (2018), the University of Illinois Summer Band (2017 and 2016), and Brigham Young University-Idaho’s Symphony Band at the 2014 CBDNA conference in Reno, Nevada with the BYU-Idaho Faculty Brass Quintet.
+Dr. Sears has also performed alongside jazz artists Chip Stephens, Glenn Wilson, Jeff Halsey, Mark Tonelli, Jim Pugh, John Clayton, Ernie Watts, Doc Severinsen, and his esteemed colleagues at WVU Alton Merrell, Jared Sims, Brian Wolfe, and Paul Thompson.
+In both 2019 and 2018, he was a featured soloist and clinician at Illinois Wesleyan University’s Jazz Festival, and in 2023, 2021 and 2019 he arranged and recorded horn section parts for various EP releases with gospel, R&B, and soul artist Julius Adams.

 Photo by Amber Hunter